Porter’s Five Forces model is essential for analyzing an industry’s competitiveness and developing strategy.

 Features and Benefits of Understanding Porter’s Five Forces

-• Assesses industry competitiveness
+- Assesses industry competitiveness.

-• Evaluates attractiveness of new market opportunities
+- Evaluate the attractiveness of new market opportunities.

-• Informs profitability projections and investment decisions
+- Informs profitability projections and investment decisions.

-• Reveals sources of competitive pressure
+- Reveals sources of competitive pressure.

-• Allows for development of effective strategies
+- Allows for the development of effective strategies.

 Importance of Understanding Porter’s Five Forces Model